-With more and more frequency, employees are being asked to sign Employment Agreements which contain non-compete clauses, when they are hired and about to start a new job.
-It is common for the newly-hired employee to be so excited to get the new job opportunity that they sign the Employment Agreement without reading it or understanding the long-term impact of the non-compete clause.
+With more and more frequency, employees are asked to sign Employment Agreements which contain non-compete clauses, when they are hired and about to start a new job.
+It is common for newly-hired employees to be so excited to get the new job opportunity that they sign the Employment Agreement without reading it or understanding the long-term impact of the non-compete clause.
 Employees should never make this mistake.

 The best time to consult an attorney about a non-compete agreement is before you sign the agreement.
 It’s wise to understand the full impact of any legal document before you sign it and limit yourself in the future.
-The Law Offices of Jason E. Taylor are available to help employees review these non-compete agreements and make educated decisions about signing the agreement at the start of their employment or also offer suggestions about possibly negotiating a modification or limitation of the scope of the non-compete agreement.
+The Law Offices of Jason E. Taylor are available to help employees review these non-compete agreements and make educated decisions about signing the agreement at the start of their employment or offer suggestions about possibly negotiating a modification or limitation of the scope of the non-compete agreement.

 Not all non-compete agreements are enforceable.
 The courts in North Carolina and South Carolina have legal standards which determine if a non-compete is appropriate.
-In determining whether a non-compete is enforceable, the Courts look to the time period an employee is restricted, the scope of the restriction, and the geographic area contained in the non-compete.
+In determining whether a non-compete is enforceable, the Courts look to the period an employee is restricted, the scope of the restriction, and the geographic area contained in the non-compete.

 The Law Offices of Jason E Taylor are available to sit down with an employee and review the non-compete agreement they have signed and provide feedback on the enforceability of the non-compete and possibly provide help negotiating a release from the non-compete.